FAQs

 How do I enter?

-The 2022 Women Poets' Prize has now closed.
+The Women Poets' Prize is currently on hiatus.

-The judging process is supported by filter readers who are all published women poets themselves.
-The filter readers - who are paid for their time - present a longlist to the judges, who then read the entries closely, and select a shortlist.
-They then meet to discuss the shortlist, and to decide on three winners.
+The judging process was supported by filter readers who were all published women poets themselves.
+The filter readers - who were paid for their time - presented a longlist to the judges, who then read the entries closely, and selected a shortlist.
+They then met to discuss the shortlist, and to decide on three winners.

 Take a look at statements from our 2022 judges here.